The 1858 landmark Belvedere Castle re-opens on Friday, June 28, 2019, after a $12 Million dollar restoration that took more than one year.

 The castle was conceived by Central Park designer Calvert Vaux as a fanciful scenic lookout atop one of the highest points in the park, Vista Rock.

 Named for the Italian meaning “beautiful view,” Central Park’s Belvedere Castle offers park goers exactly that – beautiful views.

-From its balconies, it supplies wonderful panoramic views that include several Central Park’s most beautiful and famous landmarks, including the Delacorte Theater, the Great Lawn, the Turtle Pond and the Ramble.
+From its balconies, it supplies wonderful panoramic views that include several Central Park’s most beautiful and famous landmarks, including the Delacorte Theater, home of Shakespeare in the Park, the Great Lawn, the Turtle Pond and the Ramble.

 With its strong stone façade, grand turret and flag, the castle has always been a stunning attraction in Central Park.

 The restoration included installing a new zero-emission geothermal system for heating and cooling, upgrading the mechanical and utility systems, restoring and waterproofing the structure including terraces, and installing a new drainage system.